hoodiehq/hood.ie/README.md

 ## Getting started

-To get started check out the recent version and type npm install.
+To get started check out the recent version and type `npm install`.
-The default task (just type 'grunt') will fire up a local server at localhost:1337 with livereload and dev Sass compiling (including sourcemap and nested output).
+The default task (just type `grunt`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).

+This doesn't serve the actual jekyll page, though.
+To do that, run `jekyll serve --watch --drafts` as well, which will run the full page at `localhost:4000`, using the styles from the grunt task.
+You may need to `gem install jekyll-redirect-from` beforehand.

 There's also a production task ('grunt build') which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).

 ## FE structure overview